-I am pleased once again to invite you to participate in Davis Projects for Peace, a program that honors Kathryn Wasserman Davis, a 105 year old philanthropist who is interested in finding new ways to advance world peace.
+I am pleased once again to invite you to participate in the Davis Projects for Peace program.
+Now in its ninth year, this program honors Kathryn Wasserman Davis, an international philanthropist who was interested in finding new ways to advance world peace.

 Undergraduate students at more than 90 college campuses across the United States, including those of you who will graduate this academic year, are eligible to design and submit proposals that address the goal of improving the prospects for peace in the 21st century.
-The top submissions from the participating campuses, including at least one from Middlebury, will receive funding of $10,000 from Mrs. Davis with which to initiate projects anywhere in the world during the summer of 2013.
+The top submissions from the participating campuses, including at least one from Middlebury, will receive funding of $10,000 with which to initiate projects anywhere in the world during the summer of 2015.

-Because the values that this project represent touches on what I believe are among the most important ones a liberal arts education can impart to its students—clear analytical thinking, excellent communications, self-confidence, creativity and initiative—I will fund a second proposal from presidential discretionary funds to complement the winner that Mrs. Davis will support.
+Because the values that this project represent touches on what I believe are among the most important ones a liberal arts education can impart to its students—clear analytical thinking, excellent communications, self-confidence, creativity and initiative—in years past I have funded a second proposal from the presidential discretionary funds, and hope to do so again this year.

 I want to stress that this is an initiative for all undergraduates, and not those solely interested in politics, the social sciences, or international studies.
 None of you should feel there are disciplinary boundaries that prevent you from finding ways to tie your skills and talents into a good proposal related to world peace.
 In fact, I encourage those of you who never thought about the prospects for world peace to pursue this initiative.
 The creativity that Middlebury seeks to identify and support in implementing this program should be reflected in the way you link your individual strengths to the challenges of world peace.